Mahathir Mohamad: Early years (1981–1987)

 When the public became aware of the impasse, and the Sultans refused to compromise with the government, Mahathir took to the streets to demonstrate public support for his position in mass rallies.
 The press took the side of the government.
 A large minority of Malays, including conservative UMNO politicians, and an even larger proportion of the Chinese community supported the Sultans.
 After five months, the crisis was resolved, as Mahathir and the Sultans agreed to a compromise.
 The Agong retained the power to declare a state of emergency.
 However, if he refused to assent to a bill, the bill would return to Parliament, which could then override Agong's veto.
 In 1984, Mahathir was re-elected unopposed as UMNO president for a second term.

+Mahathir's heavy-industrialisation programme also included Perwaja Steel, established in 1982 as a government-backed project to develop a domestic steel industry.
+The company subsequently accumulated substantial losses despite continued government support; a 2024 study in the Malaysian Journal of Economic Studies reported accumulated losses of RM9.9 billion between 1982 and its privatisation in 1996, rising to RM15 billion by the time operations ceased in 1999.
+Mahathir later described Perwaja as a miscalculation on his part while defending the broader record of his industrial policies.

 On the economic front, Mahathir inherited the New Economic Policy from his predecessors, which was designed to improve the economic position of the bumiputera—Malaysia's Malays and Indigenous peoples—via targets and affirmative action in areas such as corporate ownership and university admission.
 Like many of his economic liberal contemporaries such as British prime minister Margaret Thatcher, Mahathir actively pursued privatisation of government enterprises from the early 1980s.
 Mahathir believed this would provide economic opportunities for bumiputera and their businesses.
 His government privatised airlines, utilities and telecommunication firms, accelerating to a rate of about 50 privatisations a year by the mid-1990s.

 Privatisation generally improved the working conditions of Malaysians in privatised industries and raised significant revenue for the government.
 One of the most notable infrastructure projects at the time was the construction of the North–South Expressway, a motorway running from the Thai border to Singapore.
 Mahathir oversaw the establishment of the car manufacturer Proton as a joint venture between the Malaysian government and Mitsubishi.
 By the end of the 1980s, with the support of protective tariffs, Proton became a profitable enterprise and the largest carmaker in Southeast Asia.